nnethercote/Rust-CUDA/guide/src/faq.md

 # What makes cust and RustaCUDA different?

-Cust is a fork of rustacuda which changes a lot of things inside of it, as well as adds new features that are not inside of rustacuda.
+Cust is a fork of RustaCUDA which changes a lot of things inside of it, as well as adds new features that are not inside of RustaCUDA.

 The most significant changes (This list is not complete!!) are:
 - Drop code no longer panics on failure to drop raw CUDA handles, this is so that InvalidAddress errors, which cause